gustavomzw/pravega-binder/README.md

 # Pravega SDLC Binder (Prototype)

 Spring Cloud Stream Binder to be used in a Spring Cloud Data Flow streaming data pipeline.
 This is a sample prototype that reuses the
-Getting Started Pravega sample code and default properties as a Binder.
+Getting Started Pravega sample code and default properties as a Binder implementation.

 ## Sample Application